 The surname Flaum was first found in Bavaria, where the name was anciently associated with the tribal conflicts of the area.
 It was associated with the growing of plums.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Flaum family
+Early History of the Flaum family

 This web page shows only a small excerpt of our Flaum research.
 Another 86 words (6 lines of text) are included under the topic Early Flaum History in all our PDF Extended History products and printed products wherever possible.

 Flaum Spelling Variations